raymyun/MERN-Book-Store/README.md

 This project is inspired by my Library-System project, which was developed entirely in C++.
 It also used the terminal as the user interface and did not have an actual database.

-So, I wanted to recreate it using the MERN stack to produce a fully functional web application.
+So, this is a recreation using the MERN stack to produce a fully functional web application.

 ### Technologies